 On February 11, 2025, APLD HPC Holdings LLC, our subsidiary, entered into a credit and guaranty agreement (the "SMBC Credit Agreement") with Sumitomo Mitsui Banking Corporation ("SMBC").
 The SMBC Credit Agreement provides for an aggregate of \$375 million of term loans (the "SMBC Loans"), which includes base rate loans and SOFR loans, and matures 18 months after the closing date.
-Base rate loans bear interest at the base rate plus (i) 2.50% from the closing date until the six month anniversary of the closing date, (ii) 3.50% after the six month anniversary of the closing date until the one year anniversary of the closing date while SOFR loans bear interest at the daily simple SOFR plus (i) 3.50% from the closing date until the six month anniversary of the closing date, (ii) 4.50% after the six month anniversary of the closing date, and (iii) 5.50% after the one year anniversary of the closing date.
+Base rate loans bear interest at the base rate plus (i) 2.50% from the closing date until the six month anniversary of the closing date, (ii) 3.50% after the six month anniversary of the closing date until the one year anniversary of the closing date, (ii) 3.50% after the one year anniversary of the closing date, (ii) 4.50% after the six month anniversary of the closing date, (ii) 4.50% after the one year anniversary of the closing date, and (iii) 5.50% after the one year anniversary of the closing date, and (iii) 5.50% after the one year anniversary of the closing date.

-The proceeds from the SMBC Loans were used to: (i) prepay in full the Macquarie Promissory Note, (ii) pay for certain data center project development costs at Polaris Forge 1, and (iii) fund the Interest Reserve Account as defined in the
+The proceeds from the SMBC Loans were used to: (i) prepay in full the Macquarie Promissory Note, (ii) pay for certain data center project development costs at Polaris Forge 1, and (iii) fund the Interest Reserve Account as defined in the Credit Agreement.

-Credit Agreement.
 Remaining proceeds have been deposited into a separate bank account for future construction costs at Polaris Forge 1.